Mere formality but BCCI invites application for head coach's post | Sports-Games

 For the head coach's post, the incumbent will have to play either 30 Tests or 50 ODIs, along with experience of either coaching a national team for two years or any IPL team for three years.

-He will be in charge of a team of support staff ranging between 14 to 16 people.
+He will be in charge of team of support staff ranging between 14 to 16 people.

 The head coach will be responsible for reviewing, maintaining, and enforcing the disciplinary codes within the Indian men's team.

-He will need to ''observe players in elite competitions with the national selectors and provide strategic inputs concerning selection wherever required and provide support and advice in the development of a cricket pathway.''
-The BCCI also feels that the incumbent head coach ''needs to demonstrate great organizational and tactical strengths and will be responsible for setting out and then executing short, medium, and long-term plans for the development of the Indian team.
+He will need to ''observe players in elite competitions with the national selectors and provide strategic inputs with respect to selection wherever required and provide support and advice in the development of a cricket pathway.''
+The BCCI also feels that the incumbent head coach ''needs to demonstrate great organizational and tactical strengths and will be responsible for setting out and then executing short, medium and long term plans for the development of the Indian team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)